rmalkevy/Software-Design-and-Documentation/lab-1.md

 ---

-## 🔹 Variant 1 — Basic One-to-One Messaging
+## 🔹 Variant 1 — Basic One-to-One Messaging -> Do not do this variant!!!
+This is the example.
 **Focus:** basic system architecture

 **Requirements:**